 - Membership in MLA is not required.

 - The completed application form and accompanying materials must be received by December 1.

 - The disbursement of funds will not exceed one year past the date of the annual meeting.
 Payments will be made in two equal installments.
 The first in June after the annual meeting.
 The second payment is made after the fall semester, when update transcripts are received by MLA.

 The recipient will be notified in March before the annual meeting at which the public announcement is made.
 The recipient assumes all costs of attending the meeting and the ceremony at which the announcement is made.
 The association will underwrite the meeting registration fees.
 Depending on the qualifications of the candidates, the jury may recommend that awards not be presented in a given year.
 MLA will acknowledge applications upon receipt via email.

 - Two letters of reference sent directly to MLA's grants coordinator from persons who are knowledgeable about the applicant’s character, education, and abilities;

 - Official transcript sent directly to MLA's grants coordinator from each college or university attended, including community college, undergraduate and graduate colleges attended;

 - Copy of your library school’s catalog or web page, which states the number of credits needed for your degree.

 Ready to Submit an Application?

-The 2017 MLA Scholarship application process is now closed.
+The MLA Scholarship application process is CLOSED.
 Applications for the 2018 scholarship will be accepted starting in August 2017.